 An obvious question is whether Frederick could have been the children’s father, which was a common reason for manumission by a European man.
 In the 1827 slave register for St Kitts, the births of two slaves on an estate leased by William Thomson were recorded; Susan, born July 10, 1818, and Thomas born October 18, 1820.
 Birth dates aren’t typically recorded in the register, so this is bonus information.
 Both were given the racial designation mulatto, meaning of mixed race, and both were born in St Kitts.
 In the 1831 slave registry (two years after the manumission document), children Susan and Thomas were listed under William Thomson as manumitted.
-Their ages, though possibly not accurate (the accuracy of ages in the registries varies wildly), do reflect that Susan was older than Thomas.
-Assuming that the original birth dates were accurate, it’s unlikely that Frederick Walton could be their father, as it’s believed he arrived in St Kitts about 1820, and when Susan was born he would have been barely 16 years old.
+It’s very unlikely that Frederick Walton was their father, as it’s believed he arrived in St Kitts about 1820, and when Susan was born he would have been barely 16 years old.
 Further doubt on his paternity is raised by the children’s racial designation in the manumission entry – they are both referred to as “sambo”, a term used for three quarters African ancestry (which could have meant one parent was considered fully “black”, and the other mulatto).

 What other possibilities were there for Frederick Walton’s reason for freeing Susan and Thomas?
 Other than ties due to paternity, common reasons were to reward many years of faithful service, or for a particularly appreciated act performed by the enslaved person.
 It’s not clear how either could be the case with the two children.